How to Make Arancini

 by Erin Henderson

-Arancini – little rice balls (if in Rome) or cones (if in Sicily) of left-over risotto and stuffed with mozzarella, peas, and even sometimes meat sauce – are delectable little morsels that are crispy on the outside and gooey on the inside.
+Arancini – little rice balls (if in Rome) or cones (if in Sicily) of left-over risotto and stuffed with mozzarella, peas, and even sometimes meat sauce – are delicious little morsels that are crispy on the outside and gooey on the inside.
 Often served with some kind of tomato sauce, these are irresistible.

 Risotto is one of my, in-a-pinch, don’t-know-what-else-to-cook, pantry staple dinners.
 I probably make some version (butternut squash in fall, topped with braised beef in winter or, right now in spring, lemon and sweet pea with or without scallops) a few times a month.